3mdeb/blog.3mdeb.com/source/_posts/2014-08-07-debugging-coreboot-for-qemu-armv7-vexpress-a9-emulated-mainboard.markdown

 categories: coreboot
 ---

-Recently I came back to look into coreboot mainly because I figured out that there is some demand for low level skills
+Recently I came back to look into coreboot.
+Mainly because low level is fun and I figured out that there is some demand for this kind of skills
 ([first odesk job](http://bit.ly/1sBSybZ), [second odesk job](http://bit.ly/1sBSR6F)).
 I was surprised that under the wings of Google coreboot team start to support ARM (BTW ARM programming is IMHO next great skill to learn).
 So I took latest code compile QEMU armv7 mainboard model and tried to kick it in latest qemu-system-arm.
 Unfortunately it didn't boot.
+Below you can find my TL;DR story.

 ## QEMU armv7 compilation - very quick steps
 ```